guruprasaad123/ml_for_life/datamining/orthonearme/README.md

 `index.js` contains a

-- asynchronous `fetch()` method, which performs the datamining by using recursive approach.
+- asynchronous `fetch()` method, which performs datamining by using recursive approach.

 - `writetofile` method , to write the data back to a json file for further processing in future